 Backyard incinerators are banned in an attempt to reduce smog.
 Seven Mexican-American youths are arrested and beaten by Los Angeles police officers in an incident that becomes known as "Bloody Christmas."
 Eight officers are later indicted and 36 others are disciplined.
 The Metropolitan Transit Authority is established.
 The Los Angeles Rams win their first NFL championship in Los Angeles.

-A major earthquake jolts Los Angeles.
+A major earthquake centered in Kern County jolts Los Angeles, but heavy damage is limited here due to the distance from the epicenter.
 At least five people are killed.
 Professor Arie J. Haagen-Smit of the California Institute of Technology first explains conclusively the origins of smog.
 The Los Angeles City Housing Authority comes under investigation by the California State Un-American Activities Committee.
 Local congressman Richard Nixon is elected Vice President.
 U.S. Air Force Plant 42 is established in Palmdale.

+Lakewood is incorporated as a city.
 Los Angeles is hit by its worst ever smog attack, causing air traffic to be diverted from LAX to Burbank and preventing ships from entering the harbor.
 The J. Paul Getty Museum opens.
 Simon Rodia completes the Watts Towers.
-L.A.
-City Mayor C. Norris Poulson, although not favorable to racial integretion, but facing the inevitability of a racial discrimination lawsuit by the NAACP, orders the desegregation of the Los Angeles Fire Department.
+Los Angeles City Mayor C. Norris Poulson, although not favorable to racial integration, but facing the inevitability of a racial discrimination lawsuit by the NAACP, orders desegregation of the Los Angeles Fire Department.
 The move is made against a good deal of opposition by some rank-and-file white firefighters.

 The Walt Disney Company opens Disneyland in Anaheim.

+Walnut, Artesia, Rosemead and Lawndale are incorporated as cities.
 Soviet Premier Nikita Khrushchev visits Los Angeles.
 Local real estate agents attempt to sell him a home.
-The Los Angeles Dodgers win their first World Series pennant.
-The first jet service from Los Angeles International Airport (LAX) begins (between Los Angeles and New York).
+The Los Angeles Dodgers defeat the Chicago White Sox to win their first World Series pennant.
+United Airlines begins the first jet service at Los Angeles International Airport (LAX).
+The jet route links Los Angeles and New York.
 The Los Angeles Memorial Sports Arena opens.

+Bell Gardens and Hidden Hills are incorporated as cities.
 The Great Bel Air-Brentwood Fire destroys 484 homes in the worst brush fire in Los Angeles history.
 The Theme Building is built at Los Angeles International Airport (LAX).
-The L.A.
-City Council later designates it in 1992 as a cultural and historical monument.
+The Los Angeles City Council later designates it in 1992 as a cultural and historical monument.
 The last of the old Red Car trolley lines, the Los Angeles to Long Beach line, ceases operations.

-The Lakers appear in their first NBA Championship series as the Los Angeles Lakers, but are defeated in the series, 4 games to 3, by the Boston Celtics.
-The Los Angeles Examiner joins the Herald to become the Los Angeles Herald-Examiner.
+Palmdale is incorporated as a city.
+The Lakers appear in their first NBA Championship series as the Los Angeles Lakers, but are defeated by the Boston Celtics, 4 games to 3.
 Dodger Stadium is opened in Chavez Ravine.
 Hearst Corporation merges two of its newspapers in Los Angeles, the Los Angeles Examiner (founded 1903) and the Los Angeles Herald-Express (founded 1873) to become the Los Angeles Herald-Examiner.